 So, the visual identity of an Outlaw brand looks daring and provocative compared to an Innocent brand that is friendly and pure.

 Your target audience learns a lot about your brand when interacting with your brand name, logo, website, marketing copy, and team.
-To create a strong verbal identity that gives your brand an instant universal narrative depends on the character of your brand.
+Creating a strong verbal identity that gives your brand an instant universal narrative depends on the character of your brand.

 This character is ingrained in your archetype.